pip-services/pip-services-docs/content/en/toolkit/getting_started/configurations/_index.md

 ### Introduction

-In this tutorial, we will see how to create configurations by using the ConfigParams class, and how to read those configurations when they contain a parameter called “name” or “id”, and when they have an “options” section.
+In this tutorial, we will see how to create configurations using the ConfigParams class, and how to read those configurations when they contain a parameter called “name” or “id”, and when they have an “options” section.

 ### ConfigParams